An Ode To Shastaland

 I convinced Jeff and my other buddy, Jay, to help me tow the mostly road-worthy camper up to the property.
 Somehow it made it and we celebrated the new lodging with a few beers while I surveyed the kingdom.
 We had our basecamp.

 The Shasta could sleep my dad and I and the two boys – kind of.
 Dad took the table- turned-bed near the “kitchen” while my older son and I took the two benches around the front table and my younger son took the fold-down bunk above the table.
 Since we didn’t have running water, the back of the camper (previously the bathroom) became our storage area.
 We’d eat outside on the $25 picnic table I picked up or, in bad weather, we’d use the front table while sitting on the “beds” my son and I used.
 It was a little tight, it leaked some, and it didn’t really hold any heat (something we discovered later in the season).
-We didn’t have electric so we would use lanterns for light and we did our best to keep the brown shag carpet clean-ish.
+We didn’t have electric so we would use lanterns for light and we did our best to keep the brown shag carpet and flower curtains, that came as part of the "package", clean-ish.
 We didn’t care.
 The Shasta was our weekend home and we felt like kings.